inflearn logo

 ■ Instructor Introduction

-change expressions,
+changing expressions,

-and add more emotion.
+and adding more emotion.

 But strangely enough,